DivyaDevaprasad/Heroku-flask/README.md

 # Heroku-flask
-An application to compute salary of a person given age, interview score and hosted on Heroku using Flask
+An application to compute salary of a person given age, interview score and experience.
+It is hosted on Heroku using Flask.